CarlosHenri05/CarlosHenri05/README.md

 <p align="left">My name is Carlos, and i am a Back-end developer from Brazil!</p>

-## About me
+###

-- ✨ Learning since 2024.
-- 📚 I'm currently learning front-end (angularJs more specifically) and gathering more knowledge to get better at back-end development.
-- 🎯 My goal is: Travel the world and be happy while coding.
-- 🎸 I play guitar!
+<p align="left">- ✨ Learning since 2024. <br>- 📚 I'm currently learning front-end (angularJs more specifically) and gathering more knowledge to get better at back-end development.<br>- 🎯 My goal is: Travel the world and be happy while coding.<br>- 🎸 I play guitar!</p>

 ###

 <div align="center">